relaybox/relaybox-rest-js/README.md

         (required)
       </td>
       <td>
-        Associate an API key with the connection, which you can generate via the
-        <Link href="/dashboard">dashboard</Link>.
-To create an API key, first
+        An API key plays an important role in identitfying your app when publising events or conneciing to the realtime services.
+Head over to the
-        <Link href="/auth/login?authStage=register">register for a free account</Link>.
+        <Link href="/dashboard">dashboard</Link> to <Link href="/auth/login?authStage=register">register for a free account</Link> and create an API key if you havn't already.
       </td>
       <td>string</td>
     </tr>